elahd/esp2ino/README.md

 ## How it Works

-Manufacturer firmware for ESP8266-based devices is usually built on the [ESP8266 RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK).
+Manufacturer firmware for ESP8266-based devices are usually built on the [ESP8266 RTOS SDK](https://github.com/espressif/ESP8266_RTOS_SDK).
 This SDK is maintained by Espressif, the chip's manufacturer.
 ESP8266_RTOS_SDK's [bootloader](https://en.wikipedia.org/wiki/Bootloader) cannot boot Arduino-based firmware.
-In order to boot Arduino-based firmware, you must replace the ESP8266_RTOS_SDK bootloader.
-There are two options for doing this:
+In order to boot Arduino-based firmware, you have to replace the ESP8266_RTOS_SDK bootloader.
+There are now two options for doing this:

 1. __Serial Connection:__ Physically open the device and load firmware over a serial connection while the device is offline.
 This is easy on some devices, but is destructive and time-consuming on others.
 2. __esp2ino:__ Force the device to load esp2ino.
 Once installed, esp2ino replaces the ESP8266_RTOS_SDK bootloader with Arduino's eboot bootloader _while the device is running_.
 It then loads the Arduino-based firmware of your choice onto the device.
 After performing this critical task, esp2ino deletes itself.